hzeller/DerKnopf/README.md

 enable muting.
 Another press on that button will un-mute and go back to the original volume.

-# Sender
+# Remote control sender
-The sender is roughly the size of the volume knob it remote controls.
-It provides a rotational encoder with an integrated button (used for 'mute').
+The [sender](./pcb/remote-control) is a 20mm round PCB and thus roughly the size of the volume knob and the diameter of a CR2032 battery.

+Provides a rotational encoder with an integrated button (used for 'mute'), two Infrared LEDs to send.
 Microcontroller: Attiny44.
-Quiescent current: 0.2 μA.
+Quiescent current: < 0.2 μA.
 Runs on CR2032.

 Top                    | Side                       | Bottom